KillzXGaming/io_scene_bfres/README.md

 - Create a new folder called "io_scene_bfres".
 - Copy in all `*.py` files from the `src` folder of this repository.
 - In the Blender user preferences, enable the 'Import-Export: Nintendo BFRES format' add-on.
-- Configure the path to the TexConv.exe utility if you want to import textures.
+- If you want to import textures, you have to provide the path to the TexConv executable (the program, not the folder it resides in).
+You can set this path in the add-on preferences by expanding the add-on's section there.

 License
 =======